Church Machine

 Technical Figures (45)

-Figure A1: Abstract GT Address Space Figure 21: Ada Lovelace Programming Model — Bernoulli Sum-of-Squares Figure 10: Atomic Abstraction Architecture — 7 Zeroes Figure 3: B-bit Capability Propagation Control Figure 11: Boot Sequence State Machine — 5-Phase Hardware Initialization Figure 16: Church Numeral Method Dispatch Figure 8: Pure Church Processor Block Diagram Figure 26: Compiler-Security Separation Figure 10: Conventional vs CTMM Architecture — Attack Surface Elimination Figure 17: DATA Objects — Church/Turing Bridge Figure 9: Three Dispatch Styles — Same CALL, Three Resolutions Figure 1: Dual-Gate Trusted Security Base Architecture Figure 15: Five-Phase Boot Sequence Figure 2: GT Format and Type Field Figure 14: Hello Mum — Encrypted Capability Tunnel Figure A2: Home Base Tunnel Figure 20: HP-35 and SlideRule Opcode Distribution Figure 6: Lambda Calculus to CTMM Hardware Mapping Figure 7: LAMBDA Clamp — Macro-Like Code Reuse Figure 1: LAMBDA CR6 Idempotent Self-Invocation Flow Figure 3: LAMBDA Machine-Status Fast Path Figure 5: Non-Nestable LAMBDA with CALL-Mediated Nesting Figure 4: LAMBDA vs. CALL Execution Paths Figure A4: Local Peripheral Autonomy Figure 5: Machine-Status Fast Path Figure 13: Mint Abstraction Nesting & Domain Purity Figure 12: mLoad Validation Pipeline — Five Sequential Checks Figure A3: MTBF Qualification Tiers Figure 24: Multi-Language Compilation to Universal Target Namespace Architecture Figure 13: Network Transparency via F-bit and Tunnel Keys Figure 3: Why No Counter — Software Drives, Hardware Follows ChurchNSGate — Unified NS Integrity Architecture Figure 7: PP250 Deterministic Garbage Collection Figure 11: Safe Turing Abstractions Figure 28: Scale-Free Security Model Figure 25: Single-Lump CALL Split Figure 4: Self-Describing Stack Frames Figure 6: Self-Describing Stack Frames Figure 14: Three Dispatch Styles Figure 2: Three Loop Styles — LAMBDA CR6 Dominates Figure 8: Encrypted Capability Tunnel Between Meta Machines Figure 12: Unified Address Space Figure 27: Upload-Driven Lifecycle Figure 9: Vulnerability Elimination by Construction
+Figure A1: Abstract GT Address Space Figure 21: Ada Lovelace Programming Model — Bernoulli Sum-of-Squares Figure 10: Atomic Abstraction Architecture — 7 Zeroes Figure 3: B-bit Capability Propagation Control Figure 11: Boot Sequence State Machine — 5-Phase Hardware Initialization Figure 16: Church Numeral Method Dispatch Figure 8: Pure Church Processor Block Diagram Figure 26: Compiler-Security Separation Figure 10: Conventional vs CM Architecture — Attack Surface Elimination Figure 17: DATA Objects — Church/Turing Bridge Figure 9: Three Dispatch Styles — Same CALL, Three Resolutions Figure 1: Dual-Gate Trusted Security Base Architecture Figure 15: Five-Phase Boot Sequence Figure 2: GT Format and Type Field Figure 14: Hello Mum — Encrypted Capability Tunnel Figure A2: Home Base Tunnel Figure 20: HP-35 and SlideRule Opcode Distribution Figure 6: Lambda Calculus to CM Hardware Mapping Figure 7: LAMBDA Clamp — Macro-Like Code Reuse Figure 1: LAMBDA CR6 Idempotent Self-Invocation Flow Figure 3: LAMBDA Machine-Status Fast Path Figure 5: Non-Nestable LAMBDA with CALL-Mediated Nesting Figure 4: LAMBDA vs. CALL Execution Paths Figure A4: Local Peripheral Autonomy Figure 5: Machine-Status Fast Path Figure 13: Mint Abstraction Nesting & Domain Purity Figure 12: mLoad Validation Pipeline — Five Sequential Checks Figure A3: MTBF Qualification Tiers Figure 24: Multi-Language Compilation to Universal Target Namespace Architecture Figure 13: Network Transparency via F-bit and Tunnel Keys Figure 3: Why No Counter — Software Drives, Hardware Follows ChurchNSGate — Unified NS Integrity Architecture Figure 7: PP250 Deterministic Garbage Collection Figure 11: Safe Turing Abstractions Figure 28: Scale-Free Security Model Figure 25: Single-Lump CALL Split Figure 4: Self-Describing Stack Frames Figure 6: Self-Describing Stack Frames Figure 14: Three Dispatch Styles Figure 2: Three Loop Styles — LAMBDA CR6 Dominates Figure 8: Encrypted Capability Tunnel Between Meta Machines Figure 12: Unified Address Space Figure 27: Upload-Driven Lifecycle Figure 9: Vulnerability Elimination by Construction